michaelrsweet/codedoc/README.md

 Installing Codedoc
 ------------------

-To install the software, run `sudo make install`:
+To install the software, run:

     sudo make install